SNABUR/Spike_Contracts/README.md

 ## 🌈 Our Vision

-At Supra Spike, we believe **Spike creates things!** From hilarious memes to revolutionary DAOs, our goals are to:
+At Supra Spike, all our platforms are interconnected through SPIKE, we believe **Spike creates things!** From hilarious memes to revolutionary DAOs, our goals are to:
-- Establish the premier launchpad on Supra Oracles.
+- Establish the premier launchpad on Supra.
 - Foster an ecosystem where fun meets innovation.
 - Empower our community to decide which projects deserve to grow.
 - Transform Supra into a hub of real value creation, moving beyond mere speculation.